Airport Go Bag | 10 Must-Have Items For The Prepared Traveler

 Having a good tactical flashlight gives me a bit more confidence in my readiness while traveling.
 So, I practice often with my tactical flashlights.

-With the proper training, you have one heck of a self-defense tool which can save your life!
+With the proper training, you have one heck of a self-defense tool that can save your life!

 4. Some Backpack Body Armor